k8reindeer/airtable2convex/README.md

 Tip: you can use `nvm` to easily switch between node versions.

-### Configure name mapping

-Open `airtableData/naming.json` and remove or rename any of your Airtable tables so you can give them a different name in Convex.
+Next, open `airtableData/naming.json` and remove or rename any of your Airtable tables or fields so you can give them a different name in Convex, or just omit them from the import.

-### Import into Convex
+### Move the data over

 `node scripts/airtableImport.js`